Karel-Kroeze/pokemon-answers/readme.md

 - develop a self-learning neural network?
 - Competative player statistics from online battles?

-## Materials
-Some resources already exist under an MIT license (https://github.com/fonse/pokemon-battle) for simplified simulation of Pokémon battles, and (https://github.com/pvpoke/pvpoke) for more in depth simulation of Pokémon _GO_ battles, which are somehow different.

-### Pokémon stats
-We obtainend the base stats from the Pokémon from ...

-## Some side notes
+## Some additional notes

+There are also some variations between Pokémon that we do not consider extensively.
+We shortly adress these issues, because these are two differences that vary in our simulation from in-game Pokémon battles.

 #### Higher levels mean higher win rates

 It’s a very simple concepts: usually the Pokémon with the higher level wins.
-This introduces bias: we are not interested in knowing which Pokémon -on average- has the highest levels in online player battles, we simply want to let Pokémon compete where there are no level differences, so that differences between Pokémon are the result of their actual capabilities (and not differences in levels).
+If we would consider the effect that a level of each Pokémon has, we would introduces bias: we are not interested in knowing which Pokémon -on average- has the highest levels in online player battles, we simply want to let Pokémon compete where there are no level differences, so that differences between Pokémon are the result of their actual capabilities (and not differences in levels).

+It is good to note that for competitve online battles, the game developer also imposed these restrictions: all Pokémon compete at the same level (often level 50).

 #### First move advantage

+In many games, the player (or the team) that has the first move, is also often the team that wins.
+For example, in chess the player that plays the _white_ gets to make the first move in chess, which is associated with higher wins rates than the opposing _black_ team.
+Because we consider Pokémon to be at the same level, the only attribute that determines who gets to make the first move is the _speed_.

+#### Evolutions

+We do not consider the differences between evolved Pokémon.
+When reaching a certain level, some Pokémon can evolve into a stronger version.
+Because these stronger versions have higher base stats, we do not expect that the lower evolutions are able to beat them (assuming equality between Pokémon levels).
+As a results, effectively, the variantions between different evolutions does not create differences between Pokémon.

 # Results